 TALLY: MATCH UPS: 11 SUPERMAN: 2 - CAPTAIN MARVEL: 1

 SUPERMAN/BATMAN #4 (2004)

 The JSA send Captain Marvel and Hawkman to attack and capture Superman and Batman because they won’t hold back when fighting them.
 In this brawl, Superman admits that Marvel has an edge on him when they fight toe-to-toe due to his magic and get’s his nose busted because of it.
 As Batman and Superman switch opponents they plan a maneuver called “castling” to trick Hawkman and Captain Marvel into thinking that they are defeated.
-RESULT: NO CONTEST (This fight has to be ruled this because Batman and Superman fake being defeated)
+RESULT: NONE (This fight has to be ruled thusly because Batman and Superman fake being defeated)